TimmyTonyY/Bank-Customer-Segmentation-/README.md

 To use this project, follow these steps:
 * Clone the Repository: git clone [https://github.com/yourusername/financial-campaign-segmentation.git](https://github.com/TimmyTonyY/Bank-Customer-Segmentation-/tree/main)
-* Install Dependencies: Navigate to the project directory and run pip install -r requirements.txt to install the necessary libraries.
+* Install Dependencies: Navigate to the project directory https://github.com/TimmyTonyY/Bank-Customer-Segmentation-/blob/main/Bank%20Marketing.ipynb and run pip install requirements.txt to install the necessary libraries.
 * Run the Analysis: Execute the Jupyter Notebook or Python scripts to perform the data analysis and clustering.

 ### Developer Instructions